aminshokripwa/Node.js-MySQL-API/README.md

 *** Output ***

-Note that the current implementation still returns the encrypted password, this needs to be removed from the response.
+Note that the current implementation still returns the sent data and its id

 ```
 {